-Sometimes people in Connecticut will by mistake call this deed a “quit claims deed,” “quit claim deed” or “quick claim deed.”
+Sometimes people will by mistake call a quitclaim deed a “quit claims deed,” “quit claim deed” or “quick claim deed.”
 These are all the same type of deed, which is different from a warranty deed.
 A warranty deed provides room for a title search and ownership guarantee if the grantee needs this type of guarantee.

 Important Laws & Requirements